Do you want to set up WordPress email tracking on your site?

 Simply check the ‘Log Email Content’ box to enable this.

-Next, you can save a copy of the attachments that are sent from your site.
+Next, you can save a copy of the attachments sent from your site.
 This can be helpful if an email doesn’t send and you need to resend the attachment.

 To enable this, you need to check the ‘Save Attachments’ box.